EventStore/documentation/docs/cloud/dedicated/guides/kubernetes.md

 ## Azure Kubernetes Services

-In this section, you find instructions on how to set up an Azure Kubernetes Services (AKS) cluster, so it can connect to an KurrentDB cluster in Kurrent Cloud.
+In this section, you find instructions on how to set up an Azure Kubernetes Services (AKS) cluster, so it can connect to a KurrentDB cluster in Kurrent Cloud.
 As a prerequisite, you have experience with Kubernetes, Azure and networking in Kubernetes as well as in Azure Cloud platform.

 Before you provision a cluster in Kurrent Cloud, you need to have a network, to which the cluster nodes will connect.
 Nodes in the cluster will get IP addresses from the specified network CIDR block.